ibm-cloud-docs/FileStorage/block-file-storage-encryption-rest.md

 ## Provisioning storage with encryption

-The provider-managed encryption-at-rest feature is available in select data centers.
+The provider-managed encryption-at-rest feature is available in [select data centers](/docs/infrastructure/FileStorage?topic=FileStorage-selectDC).
 All storage that is ordered in these data centers is automatically provisioned with encryption for data-at-rest.
-Click [here](/docs/infrastructure/FileStorage?topic=FileStorage-news) to see the current list of data centers where {{site.data.keyword.filestorage_short}} encryption is available.

 When you order {{site.data.keyword.filestorage_short}}, select a data center that is marked with an asterisk (`*`).
 You can see a lock icon to the right of the LUN/Volume Name field that indicates that the volume is encrypted.
 See Figure 1.